Woman drinking mug of hot tea

 Get breezy with our wide array of fans, whether paper, nylon, bamboo, straw, or and wood.
 Want to open a fan like a pro?
 Check out our how-to video.

 It's a no-brainer: keep out of the sun, keep your cool.
-Our wide-brimmed straw hat offers plenty of coverage while the lightweight material won't weight you down.
+Our wide-brimmed straw hat offers plenty of coverage while the lightweight material won't weigh you down.
+Our colorful cotton sun hats also offer plenty of coverage and are foldable for easy transport and storage.

 Get light on your feet

-Kick off those dress shoes and slip your feet into our satin slippers and supercute floral brocade Mary Janes.
+Kick off those dress shoes and slip your feet into our satin slippers and supercute Mary Janes.

 Dare to bare